rbowsley/lamplighthelp/source/16-12-3_Global_Settings-_Linked_Cases.markdown

 #### If so, you can specify a custom template for the "unlinked records" button here

    If you have the {{linked case}} tab enabled on profiles (see option above), there is a button above the list of {{linked case}}s that shows all records not included in a {{linked case}}.
 You can specify what details appear on this button using the codes outlined in the  menu.

+   These buttons act as summaries of the {{linked case}}, so these templates can be used if you need to see different information about each at a glance.
+When you click on the buttons the full details of the {{linked case}} are loaded and shown.

    ![The Unlinked Records Button](16.12.3a.png)